 All of us, regardless of skin shade, are descended from Adam and Eve.
 In fact, in the Creation Museum’s first scene of its “walk through history,” we depict Adam as middle-brown in skin shade.
 (Note: we don’t say “color,” since everyone has the same basic color—just different shades.)
 All people groups developed over the past 6,000 years, with various eye shapes, skin shades (depending on the amount of the brown pigment called melanin), and so on.

 In the year 2000, researchers finished mapping the human genome and confirmed what the Bible teaches in Acts 17:26 and other passages: we’re all one race.
 Between any two people, there’s only about a 0.1 percent genetic difference, and only a fraction of that percentage is made up of the so-called “racial” differences.

 These are some of the main messages found in One Race One Blood, a book we coauthored with Dr. Charles Ware, Executive Director of Grace Relations and Special Assistant to the President of The College of Biblical Studies.
-We reconnected with Dr. Ware recently here at AiG, and invited him to speak to our staff earlier this month.
-Here is video of the 20-minute presentation he gave, titled “Grace Relations.”
+We reconnected with Dr. Ware here at AiG and invited him to speak to our staff earlier.
+Here is a video of the 20-minute presentation he gave, titled “Grace Relations.”